fbpx

 Notes

-• The brim of the hat is worked in a 1×1 ribbing with smaller knitting needles, but the body of the hat is worked in stockinette stitch with the Fair Isle technique and larger knitting needles.
+• The hat’s brim is worked in a 1×1 ribbing with smaller knitting needles, but the body of the hat is worked in stockinette stitch with the Fair Isle technique and larger knitting needles.

-• When working in Fair Isle technique, carry yarn not in use loosely across WS of work but never over more than 5 sts.
+• When working in the Fair Isle technique, carry yarn not used loosely across WS of work but never over more than 5 sts.
 When it must pass over more than 5 sts, weave it over and under color in use on next st or at center point of sts it passes over.
 The colors are never twisted around one another.

 • When a color is finished being used in a section, cut it and carry on.
 Do not carry colors up the inside of work.